wujiajunhahah/chi2026/CHI2026_GestureFlow_Poster_Paper.md

 [3] Weiser, M. (1991).
 The computer for the 21st century.
 Scientific American, 265(3), 94-104.
 [4] Solovey, E. T., et al. (2015).
 Designing implicit interfaces for physiological computing: Guidelines and lessons learned.
 TOCHI, 28(6), 1-27.
 [5] Fairclough, S. H. (2009).
 Fundamentals of physiological computing.
 Interacting with Computers, 21(1-2), 133-145.
-[6] Intilleko, I., et al. (2021).
-Lora: Low-rank adaptation of large language models. arXiv preprint arXiv:2106.09685v2 [cs.CL].
+[6] Intille, S., et al. (2015).
+Just-in-Time Adaptive Interventions (JITAI).
+In Proceedings of CHI 2015.
 [7] Nakata, Y., et al. (2023).
 A survey on measuring cognitive workload in human-computer interaction.
 Computing Surveys, 1(1), 1-15.
 [8] Chiossi, F., et al. (2024).
 Designing and evaluating an adaptive virtual reality system using EEG frequencies to balance internal and external attention states. arXiv: arXiv:2311.10447.
 [9] Biskind, R., et al. (2022).
 Current challenges of using wearable devices for online emotion sensing.
 In Proceedings of the Future of Emotion in Human-Computer Interaction.